3 minute read

 Unsharing permissions

-This list is, of course, identical to the one you can pull up in the Files area when selecting a shared drive that you are responsible for.
-And just like in Files, you can easily unshare or extend the sharing of individual files using the relevant buttons or icons.
+This list is identical to the one you can pull up in the Files area when selecting a shared drive that you are responsible for.
+And just like in Files, you can easily unshare or extend the sharing of individual files/folders using the relevant buttons or icons.

 You can access the individual file directly by clicking the three dots and then Open in Google Drive.